aihoque2/blackbird_walking/README.md

 see the separate directory descriptions below:

 ### gz_blackbird
-This is the training environmenet developed with Gazebo Harmonic.
+This is the training environment developed with Gazebo Harmonic.
 Written in C++, it features a python API for the gym enviornments.
 Please see `BalanceEnv.py` for a static balance environment, and `BlackbirdEnv.py` for the walking environment.